Posted on February 4, 2021

 Competitor analysis will help identify areas of focus for your brand and surface areas for disruption within the category for your brand to focus on.

 Human truth is at the core of every great brand and creative idea.
-Finding the undeniable truth within the group you are targeting is crucial for an idea to succeed.
+Finding the undeniable truth within the group you are targeting is crucial for aidea to succeed.

 Think hard about what unites your target audience.
 Do they have any shared beliefs in common?